-The Battery Energy Control Module (BECM) is not a stand-alone OBD-II control module.
-The battery module sends fault information to the PCM.
-The PCM stores and reports freeze frame and DTCs for the BECM.
+The Battery Energy Control Module (BECM) is a stand-alone OBD-II control module and meets all J1979 requirements.
+These include generic PIDs, freeze frame storage, pending and confirmed DTC retrieval and clearing, and Mode 09 CALID and CVN.
 The BECM is housed within the battery pack and is not serviceable with the exception of reflashing memory.
 As a result, the BECM supports J1979 Mode 09 CALID and CVN.